python-botogram/botogram/docs/api/telegram.rst

       .. versionadded:: 0.2

+   .. py:method:: avatar_history()

+      Get the user's avatar history.
+This returns a list of the current and all the past avatars for the user, represented as :py:class:`~botogram.Photo` objects.
+If the user has no avatars this returns an empty list.

+      .. versionadded:: 0.2

    .. py:method:: send(message, [preview=True, reply_to=None, syntax=None, extra=None])

       Send the textual *message* to the user.
 You may optionally stop clients